When You Hire a Painter

 - Even though you may have a paint sample of the old paint from your wall or trim, the paint seller you take this too may never be able to match the color components of your sample.
 Close perhaps but not a match because of the differences in the ingredients the paint itself.

-I have owned my own paint stores and my own paint line which I designed and developed over 300 paint colors form my private labels.
+I have owned my own paint stores and my own paint line which I designed and developed with over 350 paint colors from with my private labels.
 I have prepared thousands of gallons of paints over the years and I am always ready to discuss these issues with you.
 I am always amazed when a client calls me after their painter has put finished and they are not pleased with the colors.
 Invariably, the painter used a different company than the one specified and said it was a perfect match.
 What a waste of time and money.
 I have a few other very important tips for clients and painters alike.
 Just click below on “Paint Tips” if you are interested.

 Thanks for taking the time to read this and helping to make your painting experience the best it can be!